Share on twitter

 A bow and stern ramp and door meant they were roll on roll off and the design was very flexible, even though they were without a floodable well dock.

 The Mexeflote came into service with the British Army in the early ’60s, elegant in its simplicity, they are simply pontoon sections that can be pinned together (much like the Bailey bridge) to form lighterage rafts, jetties and piers.

 When used as a powered pontoon they use what are in effect, large outboard motors.

 The Knights class RFA’s would carry two, one on each side.
-To deploy them the lashings were removed leaving a single quick release fitting holding it until the whole thing was released, the Mexeflote falling into the water.
-Recovery involves manoeuvring them alongside, removing the engine, winching them up over the fender belt and securing for transit.
+To deploy them the lashings were removed leaving a single quick-release fitting holding it until the whole thing was released, the Mexeflote falling into the water.
+Recovery involves manoeuvring them alongside, removing the engine, winching them up over the fender belt and securing them for transit.